apache/maven-site/content/markdown/repositories/dependencies.md

 ## Dependency Scopes

-Every dependency has a scope that determines which classpaths the artifact referenced by the dependency will be added to.
+Every dependency has a scope that determines which classpaths the artifact referenced by the dependency is added to.
 For example, should it be added to compile-time classpath, the test classpath, or both?
 The default scope when none is explicitly specified is `compile`.

 Different projects may assign different scopes to the same artifact.
 For instance, one project might use com.google.guava:34.4.0-jre only for tests and thus set the scope to `test`.
-Another might need it at runtime but not whee the project is compiled, and thus set the scope to `runtime`.
+Another might need it at runtime but not when the project is compiled, and thus set the scope to `runtime`.
 A third project might need it for compiling, running, and testing and thus set the scope to `compile`.

-Unlike the other elements, the scope does not have any effect on which artifact is loaded from the Maven repository system.
-It only determines whether the artifact is loaded and added to a given classpath for the project.
+The scope does not have any effect on which artifact is loaded from the Maven repository system.
+It only determines whether the artifact is loaded and added to a given classpath.

 Maven has five dependency scopes: